powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **sub-transient-coefficient**

-This property allows to define an optional coefficient, in case of sub-transient study, to apply to the transient reactance of generators to get the sub-transient one:
+This property allows to define an optional coefficient, in case of a subtransient study, to apply to the transient reactance of generators to get the subtransient one:

 $$X''_d = c \times X'_d$$